 - There are set rates for trips to and from the airport found in Administrative Order 39, Section 6.
 You can also find the cruise ship passenger fare rates here as well.

-- Fares can be paid via debit, credit or cash.
-Under the by-law, taxi and limousine drivers are not required to accept debit or credit.
-Before departure you should ensure your payment is acceptable.
+- Fares can be paid via debit, credit, or cash.
+Under the by-law, taxi and limousine drivers now have six months to become equipped to accept debit or credit.

 - As per the By-Law T-1000 all taxi and limousines are required to display interior decals and a bumper sticker.
 This is how you know you are in a licensed taxi.
 For your safety make it a habit to check when entering a taxi or limousine.

 - The decals on the inside of a vehicle include the cab information as well as a QR Code that will link you to this website.